When a dog has a body temperature that is higher than normal, he is having a fever.

 Newborn puppies has a lower temperature (94°F to 97°F, or 34.4°C to 36.1°C), and puppies at around 4 weeks old has a body temperature of 100°F (37.3°C).

-Fever in dogs is not an illness in itself, but is a symptom indicating that the body’s immune system is reacting to some form of infection.
+Fever is not an illness in itself, but is a symptom indicating that the body’s immune system is reacting to some form of infection.

 If your dog has a fever, it is important to look for other accompanying symptoms in order to determine the underlying cause.
 If that is difficult, and if your dog has prolonged high fever, then take your dog to the vet.